c-shubh/website/blog/2024-11-23-til-accessing-app-data-adb.md

 Use `tar` for directories, and `cat` the archive file instead.

-Pulling a file to data directory (here, scratch.txt):
+Pushing a file to data directory (here, scratch.txt):

 ```bash
 adb push scratch.txt "/data/local/tmp/"